wmkellett/JekyllDemo/_posts/2017-10-11-first-post.md

 ---
 layout:  post
-title:  A Great First Post
+title:  A Pretty Good First Post
 ---

 This is my first post.
+And it's pretty good...